springfox/springfox/README.md

 ### About

 This project integrates swagger with the Spring Web MVC framework.
-The complete swagger specification is available at https://github.com/wordnik/swagger-spec and it's worth being familiar with the main concepts of the specification.
+The complete swagger specification is available at https://github.com/wordnik/swagger-spec and it's worth being familiar with the main concepts of the specification and the documentation on the [Swagger Annotations] (https://github.com/swagger-api/swagger-core/wiki/Annotations)
 Typically a Spring Web MVC project will use this project in combination with the swagger-ui project (https://github.com/wordnik/swagger-ui) to provide the user interface which visualises an applications JSON api's.
 The most common know use of this project has been Spring Web MVC applications using springs `MappingJackson2HttpMessageConverter` to produce JSON API endpoints.